 Thanks to its compact size, the Bowery can be used as a shoulder bag to carry your camera gear one minute, then, with the strap removed, as an insert and bag organizer inside a larger bag the next.
 You’ll be able to fit a smaller dSLR, mirrorless or rangefinder camera and one lens – perfect for street photography.

-The ONA Bowery is available with water-resistant canvas in several colours, or for the more discerning, in gorgeous Antique Congnac.
+The ONA Bowery is available with water-resistant canvas in several colours, or for the more discerning, their leather camera bag comes in gorgeous Antique Congnac.

 Another stylish creation from ONA, the Camps Bay is crafted from durable and attractive waxed canvas and detailed with brown leather.
 Designed to hold a camera with a 70-200mm f/2.8 lens attached as well as up to 7 additional lenses, a 17″ laptop and small personal items in the front zippered compartment.